VJ-Ranga/Kokoro-TTS-Reader---Chrome-Extension/readme.md

 ## Credits

 - Extension developed by the community
-- Significant improvements and code enhancements by [Claude AI](https://claude.ai)
+- Significant improvements and code enhancements by ChatGPT, GitHub Copilot, and Claude AI
 - Kokoro TTS model and server by [remsky](https://github.com/remsky)
 - Icons and UI design by the development team